bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 So normally what you do is when you see a transaction, you only care about the outputs.
 I mean, you care whether the transaction is valid at all.
 That's why you look at the inputs.
-But the outputs, the only thing your wallet needs to do is look at the script pubkey of this output, so basically the destination of the output, and then compare it to the list of addresses or script pubkeys in your own wallet.
+But the outputs, the only thing your wallet needs to do is look at the `scriptPubKey` of this output, so basically the destination of the output, and then compare it to the list of addresses or ``scriptPubKey`` in your own wallet.
 So that is just comparing one list to another list.
 That's very cheap, but in this new scheme, you need to do basically elliptic curve key multiplication on every input, and then that gives you an address.
 So it is significantly more work than just looking at a list.